[Learn Korean E34] “-(으)려고 하다”, “-(으)려고요”, “-아/어야 되다”

 Listen to the Conversation

-Let’s listen to the conversation and try to guess what symptoms she is having and what Sangmin recommends Tammy do.
+Let’s listen to the conversation and try to guess what symptoms she has and what Sangmin recommends Tammy do.

 그럼 들어보세요!